Murkowski wins reelection in Alaska Senate race

 Murkowski is no stranger to tough reelection fights.
 She won a general election write-in campaign in 2010 after losing her party primary that year to a tea party Republican.
 Coming into this race, she had never won a general election with more than 50% of the vote.

 This year’s elections were held under a new system approved by voters in 2020 that replaced party primaries with open primaries and instituted ranked voting in general elections.
 Under the open primary system, the top four vote-getters, regardless of party affiliation, advance to the general election.
+“Our Alaska U.S. Senate election turned out to be another victory for the Washington, D.C. insiders who rarely have our best interests at heart,” Tshibaka said in her post-election statement.

 Tshibaka criticized a super PAC aligned with Senate Republican Leader Mitch McConnell for running ads against her when she said those resources could have been used to help Republicans in other states.